 After two weeks, I felt like walking.

-I had to go five kilometers and I thought, what about a quick walk?
+I had to go five kilometers, and I thought, what about a quick walk?
 That thought was effortless.
 Spontaneous.
-I did not prefer getting on something.
+I did not prefer getting at something.
 It’s not like there was a problem or something uncanny.
 I just did not think of taking a ride.
-I started walking and I felt good.
-I kept walking and you know what happened, I felt better.
+I started walking, and I felt good.
+I kept walking, and you know what happened, I felt better.
 After reaching the destination, I felt the best.

 It’s not like I had a plan of walking.
 I did not even think about that earlier.
 It just came into my mind like somethin’ obvious.
 Irresistible.
 Inevitable.
-I did not think that a quick walk would benefit me.
-I did not think anything, I just felt like walking.
+I did not believe that a quick walk would benefit me.
+I thought nothing, I just felt like walking.

 Then I told myself, what about a 15 KM quick walk?
 I did that.
-Sometimes I forgot about the fun and whenever I was going to take a ride, I felt something like not taking that.
+Sometimes I forgot about the fun, and whenever I would take a ride, I felt something like not taking that.